 A good rotary tool, such as a Dremel, can also be very valuable in a gun cleaning kit.
 These tools have a multitude of attachments, from grinders to sanders, to polishers.
 While you really won’t use this very often while cleaning your guns, it is certainly handy to have a bit of power for those really tough cleaning jobs.
 They are also great for sanding down burrs or polishing your components to give you an even smoother operation.

-Best Gun Cleaning Kits on the Market
+Best Gun Cleaning Kits on the Market in 2022

 Best Bore Snake: